-Wood Badge 2017
+Wood Badge 2019

-Roosevelt Scout Camp
+Roosevelt Scout Reservation

 - Be a registered member of the Boy Scouts of America.
 There are no minimum tenure requirements.
 Youth older than 18 many attend.

 If you previously completed a Wood Badge course, agree not to wear your regalia until your new ticket is complete.

 There are five central theme’s of the Wood Badge course:

 - Living the Values